awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deployments.md

 **Supported deployments**
 AWS Launch Wizard currently supports the deployment of AWS resources for the following SAP systems and patterns\.
 SAP HANA database software and supported SAP application software are optionally installed and provided by the customer\.
 + **SAP HANA database on a single Amazon EC2 instance\.** Deploy SAP HANA in a single\-node, scale\-up architecture, with up to 24TB of memory\.
-+ **SAP Netweaver on SAP HANA system on a single Amazon EC2 instance\.** Deploy an SAP application on the same Amazon EC2 instance as your SAP HANA Database\.
++ **SAP NetWeaver on SAP HANA system on a single Amazon EC2 instance\.** Deploy an SAP application on the same Amazon EC2 instance as your SAP HANA Database\.
 + **SAP HANA database on multiple EC2 instances\.** Deploy SAP HANA in a multi\-node, scale\-out architecture\.
-+ **SAP Netweaver system on multiple EC2 instances\.** Deploy an SAP Netweaver system using a distributed deployment model, which includes an ASCS/PAS server, single/multiple SAP HANA servers running SAP HANA databases, and multiple application servers\.
++ **SAP NetWeaver system on multiple EC2 instances\.** Deploy an SAP NetWeaver system using a distributed deployment model, which includes an ASCS/PAS server, single/multiple SAP HANA servers running SAP HANA databases, and multiple application servers\.
 + **Cross\-AZ SAP HANA database high availability setup\.** Deploy SAP HANA with high availability configured across two Availability Zones\.
-+ **Cross\-AZ SAP Netweaver system setup\.** Deploy Amazon EC2 instances for ASCS/ERS and SAP HANA databases across two Availability Zones, and spread the deployment of application servers across them\.
++ **Cross\-AZ SAP NetWeaver system setup\.** Deploy Amazon EC2 instances for ASCS/ERS and SAP HANA databases across two Availability Zones, and spread the deployment of application servers across them\.

-AWS Launch Wizard provides the following features:
++ **SUSE/RHEL cluster setup** For SAP HANA and NetWeaver on HANA high availability deployments, Launch Wizard for SAP configures SUSE/RHEL clustering when you provide SAP software and specify the deployment of SAP database or application software\.
+For SAP HANA databases, clustering is enabled between the ASCS and ERS nodes\.

 **Topics**
 + [Instance selection and configuration](#launch-wizard-sap-features-app-deployment)